singularityhub/jupyter/README.md

 # Jupyter

-This example will show how to run a jupyter notebook server with nginx, from a container.
+This example will show how to run a jupyter notebook server with nginx, from a container (singularity container in this case).

 - perhaps you ran an analysis when you created the container, and want to serve the notebook as a result) or
 - perhaps you want this to be like a working container, to store a particular version of your software to use on local files